irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Crook_vanilla.png)  |  ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Crook.png)   |

 ### Changes Summary
-Added 75% AP chance to allow for easier stacking of this statistic with Surefire, or Silencer AP skills.
-This perk deck was significantly improved via indirect buffs to the Ghost's artful dodger sub-tree, allowing you to both gain dodge cheaper, and also gaining armor on dodge from the new tier 4 Revitalised skill.
-Improved trigger for the Underdog skill also allows you to get 2 tap armor on DS with the standard Ballistic Vest, granting you 5 more dodge than the usual HBV you would use on DS.
+Added 75% AP chance to allow for easier stacking of this statistic with "Surefire", or silencer AP skills.
+This perk deck was significantly improved via indirect buffs to the Ghost's Artful Dodger sub-tree, allowing you to both gain dodge cheaper, and also gaining armor on dodge from the new tier 4 "Revitalised" skill.
+Improved trigger for the "Underdog" skill also allows you to get 2 tap armor on DS with the standard Ballistic Vest, granting you 5 more dodge than the usual HBV you would use on DS.

 ### Build(s) to try
 Barebone skills - Since this deck focuses on dodge and armor you should prioritize similar skills.
-Bullseye for armor gating is always needed.
-Surefire aced allows you to gain 100% total AP chance against body armor, so it's a solid option to consider.
+"Bullseye" for armor gating is always needed.
+"Surefire" aced allows you to gain 100% total AP chance against body armor, so it's a solid option to consider.

 Build 1 - Default (DS specific) https://pd2builder.netlify.app/?s=xa004100xc0-90wj1k00g11I&p=5&a=3&t=b&d=3
 2 tap armor and 35 dodge, same as vanilla.
-Unlike vanilla, this one is cheaper to build, and has additional passive armor gating from basic revitalized.
+Unlike vanilla, this one is cheaper to build, and has additional passive armor gating from basic "Revitalized".
 Keep total detection <25.
 Weapons to use:
 Any assault rifle of your choice (lower damage classes preferred) with a silencer, focusing on concealment and accuracy.
 Secondary flamethrower for shields and decent DPS, or any other low damage class weapon with shield AP.
 Use 35+ damage class melee with high concealment against bulldozers, and throwables axes/knives/cards to save on ammo.